Scotland Winter Skills Course

 Course Length

 Our Scottish Winter Skills course is 2 & 3 days.
-We offer bespoke courses and run these in the West Highlands from December until April.
+We offer this as a bespoke course and run these in the West Highlands from December until April.

 Cost